Synthetixio/synthetix/docs/contracts/TokenFallbackCaller.md

 Allows inheriting contracts to call an ERC223 token fallback function of an external contract upon token transfers, if such a function exists.

-!!! bug
-    The file docstring still refers to "Fee Token", which no longer exists.

 **Source:** [TokenFallbackCaller.sol](https://github.com/Synthetixio/synthetix/blob/master/contracts/TokenFallbackCaller.sol)

 <section-sep />